SasView/sasview.github.io/faq.md

 ### Why will SasView no longer start?

-*   This may be because you have installed a version of SasView 5.x but still have a version of SasView 4.x installed.
+*   There appear to be some situations where SasView fails to start with the message 'cannot execute script sasview'.
+One or more of the following conditions is usually present:
+     *   A fresh install of SasView has been performed (most likely SasView 5.x)
+     *   Installation was on a Windows 10 machine
+     *   The machine already had an existing installation of an earlier version of SasView (typically SasView 4.x)

-*   It is perfectly fine to install multiple versions of SasView as long as you put them in separate folders.
-So during the installation procedure you must specify a new installation folder name.
+*   It is perfectly fine to install multiple versions of SasView as long as they are installed to separate folders.
+From SasView 5.0.3 this happens automatically, but earlier versions may need a new installation folder name to be specified.

-*   However, they will all use a common shared folder in your profile:
+*   All versions of SasView, however, use two common shared folders in the users profile:

-    *   C:\Users\\username\\.sasview (Windows)
+    *   C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels (Windows)
-    *   ~.sasview\ (Mac)
+    *   ~.sasview\ and ~.sasmodels\ (Mac)

+*   The failure to start SasView appears to have one of two causes:
-*   We believe there may be instances where the new installation corrupts the contents of this folder.
-In such instances, deleting this folder, so that SasView can re-create it when it is next run, may solve the problem.
+    *   The new installation corrupts the contents of the shared folders
+    *   The installation process is unable to copy all of the required files to the shared folders

+*   Determining which of these circumstances is the cause is not entirely straightforward but the following procedure *should* cover both eventualities:
+    1. Delete the folders .sasview and .sasmodels.

-*   Warning! the .sasview folder contains a sub-folder with your plugin models.
-If you wish to preserve those plugin models, you should make temporary copies of them before deleting .sasview.
+        **Warning! the .sasview folder may contain a sub-folder with existing plugin models.
+To preserve those plugin models, make temporary copies of them before deleting .sasview!**

+        Then try running SasView again.
+If it starts it will re-create the folders.

+    2. Locate the the SasView log file sasview.log (on Windows this will be in C:\Users\\username\\).
+Open it in a text editor and search for recent occurrences of the string 'Could not copy'.
+Any matches will look something like this (an actual example reported to the Development Team):
+    ```
+        2020-08-29 10:57:05,906 : ERROR : sas._config (_config.py:94) :: Could not copy default custom config.
+    ```

+       In this example the error indicated that the installation process had been unable to copy the file custom_config.py into the folder C:\Users\\username\\.sasview\\config\\ for some reason.
+Manually copying the file from the SasView installation folder to C:\Users\\username\\.sasview\\config\\ then allowed SasView to start.

+       **Note: if it is unclear what file is missing, where it can be found, or where it should be copied too, please contact the Development Team at help@sasview.org, attaching a copy of your sasview.log file.**